kanishka-linux/kawaii-player/README.md

 # Kawaii-Player

-Kawaii-Player is Audio/Video manager and mutlimedia player (based on mpv and mplayer), along with functionalities of portable media server and torrent streaming server.
+Kawaii-Player is Audio/Video manager and mutlimedia player (based on mpv and mplayer) with PC-To-PC casting feature, along with functionalities of portable media server and torrent streaming server.

 ![kawaii-player](/Images/Video.png)